Missed the discussion? Watch the recording below.

 In his richly detailed and eye-opening book, Rick Wartzman chronicles the erosion of the relationship between American companies and their workers.
 Wartzman tells the stories of four major employers — General Motors, General Electric, Kodak, and Coca-Cola.
 By tracing the ups and downs of these four corporate icons over seventy years, Wartzman illustrates just how much has been lost: job security and steadily rising pay, guaranteed pensions, robust health benefits, and much more.
 Charting the Golden Age of the ’50s and ’60s; the turbulent years of the ’70s and ’80s; and the growth of downsizing, outsourcing, and instability in the modern era, Wartzman’s narrative is a biography of the American Dream gone sideways.

-Join the Economic Opportunities Program and the Financial Security Program as we host Rick Wartzman to discuss his new book “The End of Loyalty: The Rise and Fall of Good Jobs in America” with Neil Irwin, senior economics correspondent for The New York Times.
+The Economic Opportunities Program and the Financial Security Program hosted Rick Wartzman to discuss his new book “The End of Loyalty: The Rise and Fall of Good Jobs in America” in a discussion with Neil Irwin, senior economics correspondent for The New York Times on Monday, September 25.

 Rick Wartzman, @RWartzman